akuklev/akuklev/synthetic-types.md

 }
 ```

 `Red`, `Green`, `Blue`, and `Gray` are called the _constructors_ of the type `BasicColor`.
-The constructor `Gray` is said to be a parametrized constructor, while the other three are called atomic constructors.
+The constructor `Gray` is said to be a parametrized constructor, while the other three are called indigenous constructors.
 The values of enumeration types can be inspected by exhaustive case analysis:
 ```scala
 s match {
   case Red   => ...